Gridnour/international-recipes/pages/subjects.md

 ## Browse Subjects

-Use this word cloud visualization to browse terms and subjects.
+Use this word cloud visualization to browse recipes based on an ingredient.
 Word size is determined by frequency and all words link to a corresponding collection search.